Tirzah Garwood: Life with Eric Ravilious

-Later life
+Later life and oil paintings

 Garwood left Ironbridge in March 1944, and moved with her children to Boydells Farm, near Wethersfield, Essex.
 She began painting in oils and resumed her career as an artist.
+These were some of the most productive years of her life as an artist.
+Her oil paintings depict natural scenes of birds and insects that are otherworldly and enchanting in jewel-like colour schemes.

 Garwood met the Anglo-Irish radio producer Henry Swanzy in 1944, and they were married in March 1946.
 They lived in Hampstead.

 She was again diagnosed with cancer in early 1948, and lived in a nursing home near Colchester from 1950, where she died in 1951.
 She was buried in Copford.

+Tirzah Garwood's daughter, Anne Ullman wrote, "During the last year of Tirzah's life, sometimes in bed and often in pain, relived by deep ray therapy and testosterone, Tirzah completed no less than twenty small oil paintings."
+A family friend, Olive Cook, recalls how Garwood astounded her friends during this time period with her determination, joy, and courage in what Garwood said was "the happiest year of her life".